Teaching English as a Foreign Language |

 21 Credit Hours

-This program is offered by the School of Education.
-It is available online, at the St. Louis home campus and at select international campuses.
+This program is offered by the College of Humanities and Social Sciences.
+It is available online, at the St. Louis main campus and at select international campuses.
 Please see the Campus Locations and Offerings section of this catalog for a list of campuses where this program is offered.

 For information on the general requirements for a certificate, see Certificate Program Policies and Procedures under the Academic Policies section of this catalog.